SGSSGene/RIOT/sys/elfloader/README.md

 into RIOT.
 To stabilize the addresses in this table, RIOT needs to be compiled several times.
 Please look in *test_loader* for an example.

+Please note, that while compiling RIOT for dynamic loading, you need to ensure, that every function or global variable, that will be used by your dynamic applications, is compiled into RIOT.
+So e.g. if you want to use a certain module in your dynamic applications, then that module needs to be included into RIOT, or your dynamic application needs to bring it along.

 Loading Dynamic Applications
 ----------------------------